CNugteren/pypopquiz/README.md

 Requirements
 -------------

-Testing on Linux (Debian 9).
-Requires Python 3.5, ffmpeg and the Python packages `ffmpeg-python` and `pytube`.
+Tested on Linux.
+Requires Python 3.5 or newer.
+Requires ffmpeg and the Python packages `ffmpeg-python` and `pytube`, installed as part of the requirements.

 Tests